 Simply put, where land is plentiful and cheap.

 “California’s development process is complex relative to other parts of the country, so the state builds fewer homes than are needed each year.
 Sancerra was formed to address California’s housing shortage, and we are thankful for the opportunity to work with the City of Wildomar to bring this new housing alternative to its community,”Marcus Cook, Managing Partner of Sancerra Communities

 Other Stories about Housing and Real Estate Market in Riverside and San Bernardino

 Californians living close to the beach (the coast) have moved to hills and mountains in the Inland Empire.
-The influx of middle class families to this area was induced by a pandemic-triggered situation.
-According to an estimate by the Wall Street Journal, the increase in families moving to the Inland Empire grew by a factor of 50% in the last one year, which makes it 250k people moving to this area.
+A pandemic-triggered situation induced the influx of middle-class families to this area.
+According to an estimate by the Wall Street Journal, the increase in families moving to the Inland Empire grew by 50% in the last year, making it 250k people moving to this area.

 Leal Master Plan: The 160-acre Leal property in Eastvale is the Next Big Business Opportunity.

 In December 2017, the City of Eastvale adopted the Leal Master Plan, a plan to develop the 160-acre Leal property located at 58th Street, Hamner Avenue, Limonite Avenue, and Scholar Way.
 The Leal Master Plan establishes the City’s vision of the site as a major, mixed-use retail, office, housing, and civic development serving Eastvale and the region.